 is Magnus Magnusson’s superb Scotland History of a Nation.
 Another beauty is Capital of the Mind by James Buchan which tells how Edinburgh launched The Age of Enlightenment.

 Lots of information on the development of the 18th century City.

-The Illustrated Guide to Rosslyn
+The Illustrated Guide to Rosslyn Chapel by

-available from The Grand Lodge of Scotland’s website and Bro Robert Cooper, Curator of the GL Library and Museum, gives
+from The Grand Lodge of Scotland’s website and Bro Robert Cooper, Curator of the GL Library and Museum, gives

 an Introduction that is worth the cost of the book alone.

 Robert Cooper’s recently published The

 Rosslyn Hoax shatters all the garbage involving Knights Templar and Masonic influence in

 The novels of Alexander McCall Smith involving